protohuf/dod-campaign/README.md

 ## Install Highly recommended modules

-Make sure you have the following modules are installed and up to date as well since these modules provide important game mechanics
+Make sure you have the following modules installed and up to date as well since these modules provide important game mechanics

 * FXMaster - Additional weather and dungeon effects
 * Torch - Abilitiy to create a light surrounding a character (some maps are very dark, as they should be)
 * Michael Ghelfi Studios Audio Pack - Ambient sound effects and music

-## Installing DoDCampaign-v2.0.7z
+## Installing DoDCampaign.7z

-* Extract the DoDCampaign-v2.0.7z archive
+* Extract the DoDCampaign.7z archive
 * Copy the contents of the Data folder to FoundryVTT's Data folder

 ## Game World Setup